Chicago Injury Attorneys

 Chicago Personal Injury Lawyers

-At Horwitz, Horwitz & Associates, we have obtained the largest verdict in Illinois history for a personal injury claim.
-We have the largest recorded verdict in Illinois history for back, neck, spinal cord and brain injury.
+At Horwitz, Horwitz & Associates, we have obtained the what was the largest verdict in Illinois history for a personal injury claim.
+We have obtained what was the largest recorded verdict in Illinois history for back, neck, spinal cord and brain injury.

 What is personal injury by legal definition?

 Personal injury by legal definition refers to any violation of an individual’s right to be free from injury.
 Thus, personal injury is a legal term for an injury to the body, emotions or mind.
 According to the American Bar Association, the area in which most personal injury actions arise falls under automobile accidents.